 Hostility - Wikipedia In this sense hostility is a form of psychological extortion – an attempt to force reality to produce the desired feedback, [12] even by acting out in bullying by individuals and groups in various social contexts, in order that preconceptions become ever more widely validated

-HOSTILITY Definition Meaning | Dictionary. com Hostility definition: a hostile state, condition, or attitude; enmity; antagonism; unfriendliness See examples of HOSTILITY used in a sentence
+HOSTILITY Definition Meaning | Dictionary. com HOSTILITY definition: a hostile state, condition, or attitude; enmity; antagonism; unfriendliness See examples of hostility used in a sentence